The Tesla Model 3 is the long-awaited, cheaper Tesla, with a zen-like interior and a smaller form factor

 It’s a 100% battery electric vehicle (BEV).
 The combination of its price, styling, performance, and advanced technology has already made it a highly desirable electric 5 seat saloon car to drive.

-It won both the Car of the Year 2019 award from Auto Express and also Car of the Year 2020 from What Car.
-The media love Elon Musk’s Tesla Model 3, as will you.
+It also won both the Car of the Year 2019 award from Auto Express and the Car of the Year 2020 from What Car.
+The media love Elon Musk’s Tesla Model 3, as will you, too.

-The Model 3 has now been refreshed for 2021.
-Updates include a powered boot, new centre console in the front, energy-efficient heat pump based heating system, a ‘chrome delete’ black external details upgrade, and better battery range.
-It’s time to read our review below and watch video analyses at the end.
+The Model 3 was refreshed in 2021.
+Updates included a powered boot, new centre console in the front, energy-efficient heat pump based heating system, a ‘chrome delete’ black external details upgrade, and better battery range.

 Positives